retextjs/retext/doc/plugins.md

 ## Creating plugins

 First, read up on the [concept of plug-ins][unified-plugins].
-Then, I suggest taking one of existing [plug-ins][plugins], which looks similar to what you’re about to do, and work from there.
+Then, read the [guide on “Creating a plugin with unified”][guide].
+Finally, take one of existing [plug-ins][plugins], which looks similar to what you’re about to do, and work from there.
 If you get stuck, [issues][] and [Gitter][] are good places to get help.

-A good place for publishing plug-ins is [npm][npm-publish].

 You should pick a name prefixed by `"retext-"`, such as `retext-lint`.

-When publishing a plug-in, you should use the package manager’s keywords functionality and include `"retext"` in the list.
+Note that, if the thing you create cannot be given to `retext().use()`, it isn’t a “plug-in”.
+Don’t use the `retext-` prefix as that could confuse users.
+If it works with the NLCST tree, use `'nlcst-'`, if it works with any Unist tree, use `unist-util-`, if it works with virtual files, use `vfile-`.

 <!--Definitions:-->